ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 The strategy for improvement will be gradual.
 We will try to reuse the existing code as much as possible, but if the performance will not be met, we will improve the existing parsing methods and increase the number of workers.

+#### Size Limitations

+Because we are reaching out to support very large amounts of data, an issue that is popping out is the limits of the component's canvas size to the amount of displayed data.
+For example we could find ourselves in the situation to render more dies than there are pixels on the canvas, at least in the zoomed out state.

+The solution to this issue is creating a new validity warning or event which will signal this state to the user when the count of individual dies will overtake the size of the canvas.
+A heuristic which will calculate this based on the zoom level and the component height and width will be implemented and used during data validation.

 ### Performance Testing

 We wish to measure functions performance of wafer map using the existing lighthouse setup paired with windows.performance tools.